hackclub/hacklang/README.md

 # hacklang

 A programming language created for and by hackclubbers.
+Basically javascript but the keywords are replaced with hackclubbers' names.

 | **hacklang keyword**                                               | **Javascript Equivalent** |
 | ------------------------------------------------------------------ | ------------------------- |